Coco (folklore)

-The Coco or Coca (also known as the Cucuy, Cuco, Cuca, Cucu, Cucuí or El Cucuí) is a mythical ghost-like monster, equivalent to the bogeyman, found in Spain and Portugal.
+The Coco or Coca (also known as the Cucuy, Cuco, Cuca, Cucu, Cucuí or El Cucuí) is a mythical ghost-like monster, equivalent to the bogeyman, found in Portugal and Spain.
 Those beliefs have also spread in many Hispanophone and Lusophone countries.
 It can also be considered an Iberian version of a bugbear as it is a commonly used figure of speech representing an irrational or exaggerated fear.
 The Cucuy is a male being while Cuca is a female version of the mythical monster.
 The "monster" will come to the house of disobedient children at night and take them away.

 Names and etymology

 The myth of the Coco, or Cucuy, originated in northern Portugal and Galicia.
 The word coco is used in colloquial speech to refer to the human head in Spanish.
 Coco also means "skull".
 The words cocuruto in Portuguese and cocorota in Spanish both means "the crown of the head" or "the highest place" and with the same etymology in Galicia, crouca means "head", from proto-Celtic *krowkā-, with variant cróca; and either coco or cuca means "head" in both Portuguese and Galician.
 It is cognate with Cornish crogen, meaning "skull", and Breton krogen ar penn, also meaning "skull".
 In Irish, clocan means "skull".

 Many Latin American countries refer to the monster as El Cuco.
 In northern New Mexico and southern Colorado, where there is a large Hispanic population, it is referred to by its anglicized name, "the Coco Man".
-In Brazilian folklore, the monster is referred to as Cuca and pictured as a female humanoid alligator, derived from the Portuguese coca, a dragon.
+In Brazilian folklore, the monster is referred to as Cuca and pictured as a female humanoid alligator with blond hair.
+Though this reptilian form resembles the Portuguese coca, a dragon, it actually originates from the 1952's TV show Sítio do Pica-pau Amarelo (1952 TV series).
+In the only book she appears, O saci (1921), Cuca's description is vague, Monteiro Lobato only states that she had an "alligator face" and "clawed fingers".
+So, while the first film adaptation, O saci (1951), represented her as an old woman, the show runners of the 1952's show interpreted her as a full alligator.